Seminar 2026 :: Richmond, BC :: May 5-10, 2026

 Be sure to check the fundraisers and class offerings on the Seminar 2026 website.
 EAC/ACB’s seminar features classes, an exhibition, prizes, boutiques, and so much more!

-More than 30 in-person and virtual classes to choose from!
+There are still spaces available in in-person and virtual classes.
 Techniques include: box making, goldwork, boutis, stumpwork, canvas work, punto-in-aria, silk ribbon, white work, beading and more.

-In person, virtual or both, you're sure to find a way to take part in Seminar 2026.
+Make sure to register by February 28, to take part in Seminar 2026.

 - 50th Anniversary